 Be practical.
 "In order to reduce or even alleviate night sweats, a great first step would be to lower the temperature in your bedroom," Fish says.
 Sleeping in a cooler environment will not only help you get to sleep much easier, it should also help you deal with night sweats.
 For adults, the best possible

 "In terms of bedding, it's best to seek out sheets comprised of materials such as tercel, microfiber, or even linen," Fish says.
 "All are quite breathable and will help to keep your body cool while sleeping."
 For sleepwear, you want to aim for light breathable clothing.
 If you're still experiencing night sweats a week after making practical environmental changes, Fish suggests seeing a physician.

-3. Avoid Eating Right Before Bed
+3 Avoid Eating Right Before Bed

 Dr. Rebecca Robbins, sleep expert and member of the Dagsmejan Scientific Advisory Board tells Bustle, "Certain foods may increase your body temperature or tendency toward sweating, such as spicy foods.
 So it's best to avoid these foods for dinner or close to bedtime."
 In general, the food you eat can play a role in whether you get night sweats.
 Besides spicy food, you may want to limit the amount sugar you're also consuming.
 4 Find Ways To Manage Stress And Anxiety

 Stress and anxiety are common causes of night sweats.
 If your anxiety causes you to sweat during the day, it will have the same effect at night.
 "Stress tells your body there's a threat and you must fight it, so your body pumps out all kinds of stress hormones — the most well-known being the hormone cortisol," psychotherapist,

 author, tells Bustle.
 "Night sweats are no exception to this fact."
 According to Richards, a vitamin B12 deficiency is known to be associated with night sweats.
 "This vitamin is common in animal products, meaning that vegans and vegetarians may experience night sweats as a result of not getting enough B12," she says.
 Some good sources of vitamin B12 include beef, liver, eggs, yogurt, and cheese.
 6 Avoid Caffeine And Alcohol Before Bed

 Certain Dri, suggests avoiding both caffeine and alcohol before bedtime.
 "Alcohol intake can cause blood vessels in the skin to widen, also known as vasodilation," she says.
 "When blood vessels become dilated, the skin can feel warm and flushed and lead to the release of sweat."
 Caffeine can also increase night sweats, due to the fact that it's a stimulant.
 This means it increases the sympathetic nervous system, which can lead to increased sweating.
 In fact, a 2015 study found that caffeine may worsen night sweats in postmenopausal women.
 7 Eat Nutrient-Rich Food And Get Enough Exercise Running woman.
 Sport Women jogging during and check timing.
 Outdoor Workout in a Park.
 Weight Loss and Healthy Concept Shutterstock

 Your lifestyle habits can play a role in helping you reduce night sweats.
 Healthy practices, like getting exercise during the day, eating nutrient-rich foods, and having a relaxing bedtime routines, can be helpful in improving sleep quality.
 It can also help with your ability to fall and stay asleep.
 "Overall these are good practices for all of us and for those suffering from night sweats," Robbins says.